smilingrumia/pixiv-extraction/README.md

-# (Creating now, please wait...)
 # pixiv-extraction

-Quick and lossless download automation script in python3,
+Quick and lossless download automation script in python3
-For Pixiv images and Ugoira(Pixivs animated image)
+For Pixiv images and Ugoira(Pixiv's animated image)

 !Currently are developed and tested only in Linux!

+Version: v0.6.0

+###### use with respect at their server, Cheers.

 # Instalation